About This Course

-This Postgraduate Diploma in CBT provides comprehensive training in Cognitive Behavioural Therapy.
+This Postgraduate Diploma in Cognitive Behavioural Therapy (CBT) provides comprehensive training in Cognitive Behavioural Therapy.
 The programme is offered part-time over two years.
 The course is aligned with the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 Individuals who meet the criteria for core profession and successfully complete this programme will have met the minimum training standards and can apply for individual accreditation here.

 Following successful completion of the Postgraduate Diploma, students can progress to the MSc in Cognitive Behavioural Psychotherapy.
 It is also possible to exit after completing the first year with an award of Postgraduate Certificate in Cognitive Behavioural Therapy (although this will not meet all the requirements to be accredited as a CBT Therapist).